Ankhana/CTF/2021 - HeroCTF - v3/NicePDF.md

 ![pdf normal](images/nice_pdf_normal.png "pdf normal")

-#### We don't notice anything abnormal at the moment but it's a fairly simple stegano challenge.
+#### We don't notice anything unusual at the moment but it's a fairly simple stegano challenge.
 So we look for "invisible" characters by highlighting the text:

 ![pdf highlighted](images/nice_pdf_highlighted.png "pdf highlighted")